fable-compiler/fable-compiler.github.io/blog/Introducing-Snowflaqe.md

 ### Type-Safe GrapQL Clients

 When a client communicates with a GraphQL backend, it sends a query.
-The query must has to be compatible with the exposed GraphQL schema from the backend in order to return the requested data (much like SQL queries).
+The query must be compatible with the exposed GraphQL schema from the backend in order to return the requested data (much like SQL queries).

 The shape and structure of the data is very much dependent on the written query.
-This means that data returned from a query has a unique shape.
+This means that data returned from a query has a unique shape and type.
 For example, the following query:

 ```
 query {